-Figure 5 shows the 3FE/PT contact case with constructed vapor pocket of $\theta = 55^{\circ}$ .
-The maximum temperatures of the central FE sheath $(T{Max}^{FE})$ is increased by 30 K and by 17 K in the other fuel sheaths.
-Accordingly, the pressure tube maximum temperature $(T{Max}^{PT})$ is obtained as 1262 K at the central spot contact compare to that of 1237 K at the two other contacts.
-Obviously, from Figure 6 it can be seen that the maximum PT temperature increases by 55 K at the central contact compare to that of single FE/PT case.
+According to Figure 7, a sensitivity analysis of the PT temperature is performed and depicted in Figures 8 and 9.
+It can be seen from Figure 8 that the highest temperature of the PT is achieved at the contact point and is decreased across the thickness.
+However, the PT temperature rises significantly as the vapor pocket dimension increases and hence, after a certain value of θ , i.e., 51° to 57.3° the whole thickness temperature passes the par value of 900 K where considerable creep strain is expected.
+From Figure 9 it can be seen that the maximum PT temperature increases by 55 K at the central contact compare to that of single FE/PT case.
 This is mainly due to the reduction of coolant in two parts of pressure tube where vapor pockets are being overlapped, as well as higher heat conduction from two other contact regions.
-According to Figure 6, the maximum pressure tube temperature even increases rapidly when vapor pocket dimension increases (corresponding to increasing $\theta$ ) resulting in very little coolant contacting the pressure tube temperature to the fuel elements.
+According to Figure 9, the maximum pressure tube temperature increases rapidly even when vapor pocket dimension increases (corresponding to increasing θ) resulting in very little coolant contacting the pressure tube between the fuel elements.
 These results illustrate the sensitivity of the calculated pressure tube temperature to the assumed coolant boundary conditions.